hdeiner/aec-infrastructure/README.md

  ```
  terraform apply
  ```
-6. You should see things such as
+6. After a whole lot of provisioning, you should see things such as the following.
+This was run with two student instances being created.
 ```
 Apply complete!
-Resources: 4 added, 0 changed, 0 destroyed.
+Resources: 5 added, 0 changed, 0 destroyed.

 The state of your infrastructure has been saved to the path
 below.
 This state is required to modify and destroy your